qburn93/ConvergeHub-Backend/README.md

 This project's backend API is built on the Django REST framework and serves the frontend by retrieving and storing data in the database.

+# Acknowledgement
+- I want to thank Code Institute for the guidance provided in setting up the core and structure of the project

 <br>

 # Database Schema